transition-zero/tz-osemosys/docs/model.md

 `regions` `(List[Region])` - List of Region instances to contain region names.
 Required parameter.

+`regionsgroup` `(List[RegionGroup])` - List of Region Group instances to contain region group names.
+See RegionGroup documentation for a detailed description of how region groups can be used.
+Optional parameter, defaults to `None`.

 `commodities` `(List[Commodity])` - List of Commodity instances to contain all data related to commodities (OSeMOSYS FUEL).
 Required parameter.